tugberkugurlu/ModernShopping/README.md

  - View: We should be able to view the products on a client.
  - Search: We should be able to search for products.
  - Shopping Cart: User should be able to fill in their shopping cart.
 Perfect case for event store!
  - Order: Whole point of the business.
 Without the orders, we are NOTHING!
-Good case for asyncronous processing.
+Good case for asyncronous processing (stock limit, price changes, etc.).

 ### Cross Cutting Concerns